 Step 5: Test and adjust.

 If you haven’t already brought your subject in, now is the time.
-If the plan is to record yourself, setting up may go more quickly if you can rope a roommate or family member into sitting in as the subject while you broadly adjust the lights, although you’ll eventually need to fine-tune things to account for your own height, skin tone, and any other differences from your stand-in.
+If you plan to record yourself, setting up can be faster if you ask a roommate or family member to help.
+They can sit in as the subject while you adjust the lights.
+Later, you will need to fine-tune the setup for your own height, skin tone, and any other differences from your stand-in.

 This is the time when you can experiment with changing the angle, height, and brightness of your lights, as well as the distance from the subject until you find an arrangement that suits your needs and matches the tone or type of video you’re going for.
 Once you start to get a feel for how the three interact with one another and see the purpose each serves in action, you’ll also be better prepared to make more dramatic changes to your lighting set-up should a future project call for something different.